 One of her greatest achievements in her career to date has been leading a project group to attain the Investing in Volunteers quality standard at Guide Dogs.
 This was no mean feat, with over 16,000 volunteers and 1,000 employees but as an organisation Guide Dogs achieved the standard in 2017 and 2021.
 She is also keen to develop and has also completed the Essential Management of Volunteers study course at Queens University, Belfast.

 Neil is the Volunteer Manager for Access Community Trust, covering Norfolk and Suffolk.
 His previous roles have included working for Interventions Alliance as a Volunteer Coordinator, recruiting and supporting volunteers, including peer mentors, to support those in the criminal justice system to rehabilitate into society.
 He’s also been a Project Officer for Norfolk County Council on the Norfolk Peer Support Project which developed and expanded peer support throughout the county, working in disability support, community radio, and a range of international development focused activities including leading teams of student volunteers on projects in Uganda, when a student himself.

 With a MA in International Rural Development from the University of East Anglia, his international work has included a number of research projects, often supported by volunteers.

-He is very keen to be involved as much as I can in supporting those who support volunteers as we need to support the supporters in order to get the best out of our communities and our society.
+He is very keen to be involved as much as he can in supporting those who support volunteers as he believes we need to support the supporters in order to get the best out of our communities and our society.
 Volunteer managers are often the only person in their locality or even their whole organisation doing this vital role and so can be isolated if not linked together.
 Anything that builds networks between volunteer managers in different organisations has to be a good thing and that’s where a set up like AVM comes in (more peer support!).

 Rachel has experience of volunteer management in museums, mental health and carers charities.
 Through these roles she has focused on upskilling staff and organisations to build confidence in involving, welcoming, working with and supporting volunteers, developing volunteering strategies and action plans, relevant policies, procedures and handbooks and writing and delivering training in Volunteer Management.